What is the purpose of the Made in Millersville Journal?

 My journal article is ten pages long.
 Is that fine?

-We ask all publishers to shorten their articles down to two or three pages.
+We ask all authors to shorten their articles down to two or three pages.
 Your article should serve as a summary of the longer piece you’ve written, or a summary of your presentation at the conference.

 Since my project is more technical in nature, should I go more for an informal, general idea of what I was doing and my experience?
 Or should I include more technical details?